wix/stylable/docs/guides/theme-component-library.md

 ```
 ## Declaring Vars

 One of the primary uses of themes is to standardize styles across an application.
-[Vars](../references/variables.md) enables you to standardize specific CSS values across the application.
+[Vars](../references/variables.md) enable you to standardize specific CSS values across the application.

-For example, the `cancelButton` variant of the `Button` component needs to use the Red tone which is used elsewhere in the application theme.
+For example, the `.label` CSS class of the `Button` component needs to use the red tone which is used elsewhere in the application theme.

 ```css
 @namespace "Button";